 All states, including Wyoming, administer summative assessments in the spring of each school year (Education Commission of the States, 2020).
 These assessments indicate the level of student performance in select core subjects, usually English language arts, mathematics, and science.
 Summative assessments - necessary tools to help schools make high-level decisions about the school improvement process - exist alongside a series of other types of assessment data that serve other, more targeted purposes.
-The new Wyoming Test of Proficiency and Progress (WY-TOPP) system, which includes summative and interim and modular assessments, was designed to provide districts, schools and teachers with the full complement of data needed to foster continuous student performance improvement.
+The new Wyoming Test of Proficiency and Progress (WY-TOPP) system, which includes summative and interim and modular assessments, was designed to provide districts, schools and teachers with the full complement of assessment data needed to engage in data-based decision-making to foster continuous improvement in student performance.

-Estimated 2015 Evidence-Based Legislative Model 2020 Evidence-Based Cost Recommendation (Current Law) Recommendation Difference Provide \$25 per ADM Provide \$25 per ADM and not subject to an No funding. and not subject to an \$2.3 million ECA.
+Estimated 2015 Evidence-Based Legislative Model 2020 Evidence-Based Cost Recommendation (Current Law) Recommendation Difference Provide \$25 per ADM Provide \$25 per ADM and not subject to an No funding. and not subject to an \$2,311,089 ECA.
 ECA.

-^{}The source for all cost differences reported in this chapter is a simulation model developed specifically during the 2020 recalibration process.
+The source for all cost differences reported in this chapter is a simulation model developed specifically during the 2020 recalibration process.